Base64 Encoding and Decoding UDFs for PI/PO and CPI (Example)

 If you have any questions about Base64 encoding and decoding using User Defined Functions, Java Mapping, or ABAP applications, leave a comment below!
 Have you used any other methods to convert Base64 schema in SAP integration scenarios?

-4 thoughts on “Base64 Encoding and Decoding UDFs for PI/PO (Example)
+4 thoughts on “Base64 Encoding and Decoding UDFs for PI/PO and CPI (Example)

 1. bhargav kolla says: